oracle/graal/truffle/docs/DynamicObjectModel.md

 ## Caching Considerations

-In order to ensure optimal caching, avoid reusing the same cached `DynamicObjectLibrary` for multiple, independent operations (`get`, `put`, etc.) and try to minimize the number of different shapes and property keys seen by each cached library instance.
+In order to ensure optimal caching, avoid reusing the same cached `DynamicObjectLibrary` for multiple, independent operations (`get`, `put`, etc.).
+Try to minimize the number of different shapes and property keys seen by each cached library instance.
 When the property keys are known statically (compilation-final), always use a separate `DynamicObjectLibrary` for each property key.
 Use dispatched libraries (`@CachedLibrary(limit=...)`) when putting multiple properties in succession.
-Example:
+For example:
 ```java
 public abstract class MakePairNode extends BinaryExpressionNode {
     @Specialization